A Closest Point Method for PDEs on Manifolds with Interior Boundary Conditions for Geometry Processing: Introduction

 \section{Introduction}

-A surface partial differential equation is a partial differential equation (PDE) whose solution is restricted to lie on a surface $\S$.
-Such PDEs arise naturally in many fields, including applied math, mathematical physics, image processing, computer vision, fluid dynamics, and computer graphics.
-We focus on geometry processing, where a numerical solution is typically sought by approximating the surface as a mesh and discretizing the PDE using finite element or discrete exterior calculus techniques.
+A {\it manifold partial differential equation} is a partial differential equation (PDE) whose solution is restricted to lie on a manifold $\S$.
+Such manifold PDEs arise naturally in many fields, including applied mathematics, mathematical physics, image processing, computer vision, fluid dynamics, and computer graphics.
+We focus on geometry processing, where a numerical solution is typically sought by approximating the manifold as a mesh and discretizing the PDE using finite element or discrete exterior calculus techniques.
 However, the introduction of a mesh entails some drawbacks.
-One must perform mesh generation if the input surface is not given as a mesh.
-The mesh quality also strongly influences the resulting solution.
-Therefore, remeshing is required if the input mesh is of low quality or inappropriate resolution.
+One must perform mesh generation if the input manifold is not given as a mesh.
+The mesh quality also strongly influences the resulting solution and therefore remeshing is required if the input mesh is of low quality or inappropriate resolution.
 Both mesh generation and remeshing are nontrivial tasks.
-Finally, depending on the chosen method, the discretization of a particular surface PDE can differ significantly from the corresponding discretized PDE on Cartesian domains; further analysis can be needed to derive an appropriate convergent scheme.
+Finally, depending on the chosen numerical method, the discretization of a particular manifold PDE can differ significantly from the corresponding discretized PDE on Cartesian domains; further analysis can be needed to derive an appropriate convergent scheme for the manifold case.

-A powerful alternative is the use of embedding techniques, which solve the surface problem by embedding it into a surrounding higher-dimensional Cartesian space.
+A powerful alternative is the use of embedding techniques, which solve the manifold problem by embedding it into a surrounding higher-dimensional Cartesian space.
 The \emph{closest point method} (CPM) \cite{Ruuth2008} is an especially attractive instance of this strategy, as it offers a remarkable combination of simplicity and generality.
-Its simplicity lies in its ability to leverage standard Cartesian numerical methods in the embedding space to solve the desired surface problem, given only a closest point function for the surface.
-Its generality lies in its support for diverse surface characteristics, surface representations, and surface PDEs.
+Its simplicity lies in its ability to leverage standard Cartesian numerical methods in the embedding space to solve the desired manifold problem, given only a closest point function for the manifold.
+Its generality lies in its support for diverse manifold characteristics, manifold representations, and manifold PDEs.